KristofferC/Crayons.jl/README.md

 It is also possible to use *call overloading* on created `Crayon`s.
 The `Crayon` can be called with strings and other `Crayon`s and the colors and styles will correctly nest.
-Correct end sequences will als be printed so the colors and styles are disabled outside the call scope.
+Correct end sequences will also be printed so the colors and styles are disabled outside the call scope.
 This functionality is perhaps more clearly shown with some examples: